Check-in for Week Long Experience Overnight Campers will be on Sunday from 3:30 PM to 5:00 PM pm at The West Nottingham Academy.

 Harford Memorial Hospital in Havre de Grace is 7 miles from the Aberdeen complex and 11 miles from West Nottingham Academy.
 Parents are notified immediately if a camper needs to be transported to the hospital or emergency room.

-Possibilities include trips to Wilmington BlueRocks games, swimming at the Aberdeen Swim Center, bowling, miniature golf, and field day.
+Possibilities include trips to Aberdeen IronBirds games, swimming at the Aberdeen Swim Center, bowling, miniature golf, and field days.

 We use a reputable bus service to transport campers to these activities, and each driver goes through an extensive background check.